Philip Engel

 - My Hypocrite Reader article on the integers.

-- Some of my math friends: Raju Krishnamoorthy, Michael McBreen, Francois Greer, Eduard Duryev (who made the cool background image).
+- Some of my math friends: Salim Tayou, Peter Smillie, Raju Krishnamoorthy, Michael McBreen, Francois Greer, Eduard Duryev (who made the cool background image).